 Masks are strongly recommended for Kid Zone Activities.
 Some indoor elements will require a mask.
 Masks will be available for those who do not bring their own.

 Watch the ice sculptors and take your picture on the ice throne or near the ice works of art.

 Midwest Ice-Racing Association (MIRA) racing will be racing on the ice close to the SS Meteor Whaleback.
 You'll see motorcycles, dirt bikes, and ATVs from beginner to pro class of all ages.
 (New racers are always welcome)

 We are adding new events regularly!
 Be sure to check out our event page for the most up-to-date information.
 All events are weather and covid-19 protocol dependent.

 It is the goal of the community partners who are hosting this festival to bring you the 2022 Lake Superior Ice Festival in a safe, entertaining, and positive manner.
 We will be utilizing the CDC and Douglas County Health Department guidelines for every event held during the festival weekend.
 We need your help to safely share and celebrate the "coolest aspects of our region."
 Please do your part to keep everyone safe by following social distancing guidelines.
-Although this is primarily an outdoor event, please bring a mask for those times when you are close to others.
+Although this is primarily an outdoor event, please bring a mask for those times when you are close to others, or if the indoor element requires it.
+Masks are strongly recommended for Kid Zone activities.
 Although we'd feel bad if you have to miss the festival, it's critical that you stay home if you are experiencing ANY COVID-19 symptoms.